IBM/oic-i-agentic-ai-tutorials/i-oic-integrate-headless-ai-agent/backend_code/api/deployment-guide_updated.md

 6. Resource and Scaling

-    i.
-CPU and Memory: 1 vCPU/ 4GB
+    1. CPU and Memory: 1 vCPU/ 4GB

-    ii.
-Ephemeral storage: 4 GB
+    2. Ephemeral storage: 4 GB

-    iii.
-Min no. of instances: 1
+    3. Min no. of instances: 1

-    iv.
-Max no. of instances: 1
+    4. Max no. of instances: 1

-    v.
-Rest of the settings in this section can be left as is.
+    5. Rest of the settings in this section can be left as is.

 ![ce_ui_configure_scaling](./images/ce_ui_configure_scaling.png)